About Our Ranch

 The following sections describes the reasons we were able to make our processed meat production successful when it was our primary focus.
 We now only do it upon special request.
 Our knowledge gained through years of trial and error, enable us to help you to develop the right plan to succeed.
 Even larger American breed ranches, "Angus, Herdford, etc", will benefit greatly from using some wagyu genetics.
 The good DNA traits in wagyu are dominant traits and can quickly change your entire beef production for all future offspring.

 About Our Beef Quality

 Our beef comes from Full Blood and Purebred Wagyu calves born on the Eversole Run Farm to mother cows that were also born and raised on the Eversole Run Farm.
 Our cattle are the product of many years of a highly selective breeding program designed to produce high quality and healthy beef.
-The animals never leave the ranch and are able to free graze up to the point of being loaded into the trailer for processing.
-They never go to a feedlot.
+The animals never leave the ranch and are able to free graze up to the point of being loaded into the trailer for transporting.
+Our processed beef for consumption never go to a feedlot.
 That is what makes Eversole Run Farm unique - humane, healthy, great tasting and environmentally friendly beef.
 You don't find that just anywhere!

 How does Wagyu beef taste?